19. Women and World War II

 Many women who worked at the Y-12 Electromagnetic Separation Plant had no idea of the critical nature of their work.
 The “Girls of Atomic City” operated uranium separation machines to create the U-235 isotope that fueled atomic devices.
 Women who came to these top secret sites as wives and children of scientists had no idea what their spouses did for work, but did the work that kept these sites functioning.

-When the the first atomic weapon was successfully detonated–known as the Trinity Test–Lilli Hornig remarked, “We thought in our innocence … if we petitioned hard enough, they may do a demonstration test… But of course the military made the decision well before... [that] they were going to use it no matter what.”
+When the first atomic weapon was successfully detonated–known as the Trinity Test–Lilli Hornig remarked, “We thought in our innocence … if we petitioned hard enough, they may do a demonstration test… But of course the military made the decision well before... [that] they were going to use it no matter what.”

 While the introduction of atomic warfare is a deeply complicated part of American history, on August 6 and 9th the first atomic bombs dropped in Hiroshima and Nagasaki effectively ended the war in Japan.
 And the women involved–for better or worse–were part of that history.

-Conclusion: In the wake of the Axis forces surrendering, the United States maintained a military presence in Japan to support rehabilitation efforts.
+In the wake of the Axis forces surrendering, the United States maintained a military presence in Japan to support rehabilitation efforts.
 The war was over, but the Cold War was beginning.
 Many women stayed on to help finish the job.
 As men returned from wartime service there was pressure on women to give up their high-paying war jobs and go back to their lower paid, often segregated work– and that was not cool, becoming the catalyst for the Civil Rights and Women’s Rights movements that shortly followed.
 From efforts at home, in the job force, overseas in the military, in the science lab, to even on the baseball field–American women made extensive and important contributions to the United States’ in the Second World War.

 By the end of this era, so much remained in question.
 Would the progress made by women in this time remain into the post-war period?
 How would the mistreatment of people of color impact the post-war years and what role would those women play in transforming American society?
 Would the new options for women in the military and the workforce remain?
 Or would WWII be like other wars when women returned to more traditionally feminine roles?
 And finally, were women invisible?
 Absolutely not.